clamytoe/covid-risk-classifier/HOW-TO.md

 ## Push your image to docker hub

-First you will have to name your image with your name and give it a tag.
+First you will have to tag your image with your docker hub user name.
 That can be done like this:

 ```bash